enriko-riba/multiplayer-host/README.md

 * dedicated background threads for the main loop and message dispatcher
 * public IServer api supporting basic server operations, queuing client messages and creating response messages

-### The multiplayer game server does not implement
+### Multiplayer Host does not implement
 * a real game - although a minimalistic reference game (server and client) is provided for test purposes
 * any kind of game specific logic
 * any kind of client connectivity
 * any kind of data storage
 * anything related to game clients

-## Components
+# Components
-The server cannot run as a stand-alone application, instead it is designed to be used with external components providing:
+The server requires external components providing the following interfaces:
-* client connection management and message sending/receiving by implementing a **`IConnectionManager`** component
+* **`IConnectionManager`**, providing client connection management and message sending/receiving
-* game persistence by implementing a **`IRepository`** component
+* **`IRepository`**, providing game persistence
-* game logic by implementing a **`ITurnProcessor`** component
+* **`ITurnProcessor`**, providing the game logic
-* in addition an **`IServer`** component is provided for the game implementors to support server operations
+* in addition the host implements the **`IServer`** to be used by other components to control and communicate with the server

 ## Turn processing
 The server uses the `ITurnProcessor` interface to invoke game specific logic.
-The server invokes turn processors in the following order:
+The turn processors methods are invoked in the following order:
-1. `ITurnProcessor.ProcessClientMessage(User user, in ClientMessage message);` invoked for every received message
+1. `ITurnProcessor.ProcessClientMessage(User user, in ClientMessage message);` invoked once for every received client message
-2. `ITurnProcessor.ProcessUserTurn(User user, int ellapsedMilliseconds);` invoked for every existing user (both online and offline)
+2. `ITurnProcessor.ProcessUserTurn(User user, int ellapsedMilliseconds);` invoked once per turn for every user (both online and offline)
-3. `ITurnProcessor.OnTurnComplete();`
+3. `ITurnProcessor.OnTurnComplete();` invoked once per turn after all messages and users have been processed

-## Quickstart
+# Quickstart
 1. create a game specific user entity inheriting from `MultiplayerHost.Domain.User`
 ```cs
 public class Player : User